Linaro/vixl/README.md

  1. Python 2.7
  2. SCons 2.0
- 3. GCC 4.4+
+ 3. GCC 4.6+

 A 64-bit host machine is required, implementing an LP64 data model.
-VIXL has only been tested using GCC on Ubuntu systems.
+VIXL has only been tested using GCC on AArch64 Debian and amd64 Ubuntu systems.

 To run the linter stage of the tests, the following software is also required: